rdwrome/261fa24/09Lists&Libraries/README.md

 - #nocommentcomment
 - Object-oriented

-**Objects**
-- Made up of values (result of calculation) and variables
-- What Python manipulates
-- Almost everything in Python is an object
-- Every object has a **type** that defines the kinds of things that programs can do with that object

 ## Object-oriented programming
 - Some languages can do it, some languages must do it, e.g. javaScript *can* do it, Python *must* do it
+- Almost everything in Python is an object
 - Principles of OOP
     - Encapsulation
   		- object: independent part of the program that manages itself (own rules and ways of doing things)